Foreword by the Minister

 I am very pleased that, from a financial point of view, we have had the necessary resources in 2022 to continue our support in combating extreme poverty and promoting sustainable development.
 Despite the economic impact of the Russian war in Ukraine, in 2022 Luxembourg’s official development assistance exceeded EUR 500 million for the first time, amounting to EUR 503.87 million.
 Luxembourg has thus again allocated one percent of its gross national income to official development assistance, making the Grand Duchy the most generous member of the OECD’s Development Aid Committee in terms of the size of its economy, for the second year in a row.
 This is an effort we can be proud of — not only because we are in first place, but above all because this amount reflects our unwavering commitment to leaving no one behind.

 In 2022, as a result of the war in Ukraine, food insecurity increased worldwide, particularly affecting those populations that were already the most vulnerable.
-In order to respond to this crisis, the Luxembourg Development Cooperation has mobilised a total of EUR 24.8 million, which is EUR 20 million more than in 2021, to support projects linked to agriculture, agroecology and strengthening food supply.
-Luxembourg has devoted more than 10% of its official development assistance to combating hunger, aiming both to alleviate acute hunger through its humanitarian action and to make food systems sufficiently resilient in the long term through its development cooperation.
+In order to respond to this crisis, the Luxembourg Development Cooperation has mobilised more than EUR 80 million to support projects linked to agriculture, agroecology and strengthening food supply.
+Luxembourg has devoted 16.5% of its official development assistance to combating hunger, aiming both to alleviate acute hunger through its humanitarian action and to make food systems sufficiently resilient in the long term through its development cooperation.

 But the resurgence of food insecurity is not the only crisis facing the international community.
 Conflict and climate change continue to have negative impacts, leaving millions of people without resources and in need of humanitarian assistance.
 Urgent solutions are needed, and it is with this in mind that we set ourselves a new strategy for our humanitarian action in 2022.
 Through this approach, we are committed to dedicating at least 15% of our financial resources to humanitarian purposes and thus to make our contribution to combating the many crises that are currently in progress.
 In 2022, we were able to devote a total of EUR 87.6 million to our humanitarian action and we plan to increase this amount further for 2023.